Polyanyanwu/pension-adviser-pp3/README.md

 ## **Technologies Used**

-  The main technolgies used are:
+  The main technologies used are:

   1. Python3 (the main language used in programming all the data manipulation and user interactions)